Divisions of Bangladesh: Divisional Commissioner

 Divisional Commissioner is the administrative head of a division.
 Divisional Commissioner is appointed by the government from an Additional Secretary level officer of Bangladesh Civil Service (B.C.S.)
 Administration Cadre.
 The role of a Divisional Commissioner's office is to act as the supervisory head of all the government offices (except the central government offices) situated in the division.
 A Divisional Commissioner is given the direct responsibility of supervising the revenue and development administration of a division.
 The Divisional Commissioner is assisted by the several Additional Divisional Commissioners, Senior Assistant Commissioners and other bureaucratic officials.

 List of divisions

 The following table outlines some key statistics about the eight divisions of Bangladesh as found in the 2011 Population and Housing Census conducted by the Bangladesh Bureau of Statistics (B.B.S.).

 Proposed divisions

-Two more divisions have been proposed to ease down administrative work load due to increase in population:
+Two more divisions have been proposed to ease down administrative work load due to increase in population: Their formation was confirmed in October 2021 by Prime Minister Sheikh Hasina.